smanqele/walkableroute/README.md

 The file za.co.model.route.RouteBuilder is the execution point for the project.

 The result is created in a new "result" file for reference purposes.

+Project done in Eclipse Kepler using jdk1.7.0_60 (64 bit) on Mint OS